Posted December 29, 2022

 “[Filming on 35mm] gives it a more accurate representation of the actual scene,” explains Mannion.
 “When filming on 35mm, each frame consists of a single image taken when the footage is shot.
 However, when it is filmed digitally, each frame on screen consists of thousands of tiny pixels that are put together to create the image.
 This gives footage shot on film a more subtle and accurate depiction of the images.”

-LoCascio added that “shooting on 35mm or even 16mm, is that the resulting image immediately offers up an inherent beauty and softness that we unconsciously just associate with cinema.
+LoCascio added that “ The image from shooting on 35mm or even 16mm immediately offers up an inherent beauty and softness that we unconsciously just associate with cinema.
 Film handles and retains colors better than any other format, is easier on the eyes than any format, and is best for preservation.”

 ball of fire 35mm